 Note: The DICOM Event Schema will be modified by a DICOM CP that adds a "derived" element with optional derivation description elements to accommodate these situations.
 Some of the events that are hard to detect directly with current equipment may be reported based on derivation from other available data.

 43.4.1.3 Retrieving Event Reports

-The Event Consumer can retrieve data for analysis by using either of the two event report retrieval transactions defined by ITI.
+The Event Consumer can retrieve data for analysis by using either of the two event report retrieval transactions defined in the ITI Technical Framework.